feincms/feincms3-cookiecontrol/README.md

   an essential and an analytics cookie category, if this suits you.
 - Optionally add a `COOKIECONTROL = {...}` setting if you want to override individual settings.
+- Optionally include `{% feincms3_cookiecontrol modify_button=False %}` on
+  pages where you do not want to show the modify button if some cookies have already been accepted.